 Here’s what kept law student Andrew Rosales motivated enough to not only lose weight but build muscle, too

 Law student Andrew Rosales went through years of fluctuating weight gain.
-After hitting his lowest point, Rosales finally managed to end the vicious cycle through intense workouts, disciplined eating, and motivational YouTube videos.
-From 250 pounds down to 150, he is now already taking the next big step: building muscle mass.
+After hitting his lowest point, he finally managed to end the vicious cycle through intense workouts, disciplined eating, and motivational YouTube videos.
+From 250 pounds down to 150, Rosales is now taking the next big step: building muscle mass.
 He’s currently at 185 pounds, but his journey is far from over.

 Tell us about your weight issues and struggles.
 When did it become a problem?